GRANDELO/ELOsystemv1/README.md

 For any questions or feedback, please contact us at grandelo.sup2@gmail.com.

-Thank you for using Grandelo
+Thank you for using Bazelink